-- 1972: Gordon Plotkin showed how to build certain equational axioms into the inference rule for proving (resolution) without loosing completeness, replacing syntactic unification by unification modulo the equational theory induced by the axioms to be built in. - 1972: Huet developed a constrained resolution method for higher-order theorem proving, based on an ω -order unification algorithm.
-Peter Andrews and the collaborators later implemented the method in the TPS system.

-- 1972: Gordon Plotkin showed how to build certain equational axioms into the inference rule for proving (resolution) without loosing completeness, replacing syntactic unification by unification modulo the equational theory induced by the axioms to be built in. - 1972: Huet developed a constrained resolution method for higher-order theorem proving, based on an ω -order unification algorithm.
-Peter Andrews and the collaborators later implemented the method in the TPS system. - 1976: Huet further developed this work in his Thèse d'État.
+- 1972: Gordon Plotkin showed how to build certain equational axioms into the inference rule for proving (resolution) without loosing completeness, replacing syntactic unification by unification modulo the equational theory induced by the axioms to be built in. - 1976: Gerard Huet's Thèse d'État.
 A fundamental contribution in the field of first- and higher-order unification theory.

-1978: Jörg Siekmann in his thesis introduced unification hierarchy and suggested that unification theory was worthy of study as a field in its own right.
+- 1972: Gordon Plotkin showed how to build certain equational axioms into the inference rule for proving (resolution) without loosing completeness, replacing syntactic unification by unification modulo the equational theory induced by the axioms to be built in. - 1976: Gerard Huet's Thèse d'État.
+A fundamental contribution in the field of first- and higher-order unification theory. - 1978: Jörg Siekmann in his thesis introduced unification hierarchy and suggested that unification theory was worthy of study as a field in its own right.